brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 Click the blue "Create" button to create the Task.
 Now it's time to run the Task in your Cluster.
-Click on the "Clusters" link in the menu on the left and then click on the name of your Cluster ("my-ecs-cluster").
+Click on the "Clusters" link in the menu on the left and then click on the name of your Cluster (`my-ecs-cluster`).
 There are two ways to run Tasks:

 1. **One-off tasks**.
 This is useful for a Task that runs once to completion and